Mominahabibi19/CSElab3/Lab_Report _3.md

 (base) mominahabibi@Mominas-MBP docsearch %

 ```
-Using command `grep` with `[-iw word]` so the `-i` (ignore case) makes grep case insensitive and `-w` (word-regexp) ensures that grep matches only whole words.
+Using the command `grep` with `-iw ` so the `-i` (ignore case) makes grep case insensitive and `-w` (word-regexp) ensures that grep matches only whole words.
 It is so useful for the time that we want to find the whole word regardless of whether the characters are in uppercase or lowercase.

-- Second alternate way of using the command grep with
+- Second alternate way of using the command `grep` with `[-A num]`
-Example 1:
+- - Example 1:
 ```
-code
+(base) mominahabibi@Mominas-MBP docsearch % grep -A 3 BACKGROUND ./technical/*/*/*annual.txt
+BACKGROUND
+Legal Services Corporation
+The Legal Services Corporation is a private, non-profit corporation established in the District of Columbia by the Legal (base) mominahabibi@Mominas-MBP docsearch %

 ```
 Example 2:
 ```
-code
+(base) mominahabibi@Mominas-MBP docsearch % grep -A 5 Diversity ./technical/*/*/*annual.txt
+Diversity
+To better serve clients and strengthen program staff and leadership sensitivity to client communities, LSC has convened a series of conferences on diversity.
+These conferences will enable program staff to examine the degree to which gender, race, ethnicity and age have adversely affected the ability of some (base) mominahabibi@Mominas-MBP docsearch %
 ```
+When you use the command line `-A num` tells `grep` command to display the lines that match the pattern followed by the specified number of lines after each match, and the num represents the number of lines you want to display after the match. so it is useful because it provides context around the matching lines for example, if I want to look for a word and its description so when I `grep` that word using the command line `-A num` it will show the world followed by a few line of its description.

 - Third alternate way of using the command grep with
 Example 1: